MTarek723/simple_shell/README.md

-This is readme file for simple shell project
+This is readme file for simple shell project ok!